danielvartan/r-course/README.md

 To cite this work, please use the following format:

-Vartanian, D., & Pereira, J. L. (2025). *An introduction to the R programming language* \[Presentation\].
-Sustentarea Research and Extension Group at the University of São Paulo.
+Vartanian, D., & Pereira, J. L. (2025). *An introduction to the R programming language*.
+Sustentarea Research and Extension Group at the University of São Paulo. <https://danielvartan.github.io/r-course/>

 A BibTeX entry for LaTeX users is